weberlu88/2019-Fall-MIS-IoT-Project/Readme.md

 # IoT final project: *The Welcome Robot*

+> `NCU MIS IoT Project` `Powered by Weber Lu, Junior.`

-Have you ever seen Japan made robot *Peper*? **Welcome Robot** has some similarities with Peper, it can detect a passerby, rotate itself and make itself facing with the passerby.
-The core component of Welcome Robot is a webcam, as a result, you can see the vision that Welcome Robot actually capturing on the screen.
+Have you ever seen Robot *Peper made in Japan? **Welcome Robot** has some similarities with Peper, it can detect a passerby, rotate itself and make itself face  the passerby.
+The core component of Welcome Robot is a webcam, as a result, you can see the vision on the screen that Welcome Robot actually captures.

 We apply machine learning about person-detection to the detecting technique, GPIO PWM to control robot rotating.

 You may see my demo vedio in the YouTube link.
-Remember it can only detect a whole person with standing position, I can't tell the effect on sitting person.
-If you move on the left, Welcome Robot will turn to itself right side (your left side) to follow you, and vice versa.
+Remember it can only detect a whole person with standing position, I can't tell the effect on a sitting person.
+Here's how it  works: If you move to the left, Welcome Robot will turn itself to the right side (your left side) to follow you, and vice versa.

 Everything is perfect except there's a 1 to 2 second latency between sensing and rotating, it is caused by the weak computing power of raspbarry pi.
-I've try my best to optimize the process of detecting and vedio output, the lagging in the begining is 6s.
+I've tried my best to optimize the process of detecting and vedio output, the lagging in the begining is 6s.
 Hope you can enjoy my progress.

 ## Demos